 He would ask about their families and their outlook on life in general.
 After, he would go to the nurses’ station and strike off the next morning’s list of patients who were pessimistic about their odds of a successful procedure.
 “In my experience,” he told me, “their odds of surviving a difficult procedure or post-op period are pretty slim.”
 I was awe-struck, though mixed with a healthy dose of skepticism—in those days, surgeons justified anything they did with the phrase, “in my experience.”

 Pessimism and health

-So, a recent article by Pauline Chen, MD, in which she describes an episode from her practice, caught my attention.
+So, an article by Pauline Chen, MD, in which she describes an episode from her practice, caught my attention.
 The patient, a diabetic, had been hospitalized for a toe infection that should have responded to a simple course of IV antibiotics.
 But, in this case, it did not.
 Instead, the patient required a series of amputations—each one higher up the foot—in an attempt to stem the infection.
 He started losing weight and eventually required nutritional support.
 Then, one day, his heart stopped.
 Dr. Chen wondered if he was depressed?
 “He’s not,” a consulting psychiatrist told her, “it’s just the way he is.”
 In other words, he was a pessimist by nature.

 These are interesting anecdotes, you might be thinking, but is there any evidence that optimism or pessimism can impact health outcomes?

 There is real scientific evidence, accruing at an accelerating rate, that optimistic disposition leads to better health; the converse is true for pessimism.
 Here are but a few findings, out of dozens of articles on the subject: